Retail Fraud and Shoplifting Defense

-First, the prosecutor must prove that the defendant took control of some property that the store offered for sale.
+The vast majority of retail fraud cases do not go to trial.
+Most cases are settled with a plea bargain or a sentence agreement, or they are dismissed before trial.
+At a bench or jury trial, the prosecutor must prove that the defendant took control of some property that the store offered for sale.
 Second, the prosecutor must show that the defendant moved the property.
 Many people think that the defendant must have removed the property from the store, but the law in Michigan is that “any movement is enough.”
 The law further indicates that “it does not matter whether the defendant actually got the property past the cashier or out of the store.”

 If the prosecutor can prove that the defendant took the property and that he or she moved the property, the prosecution must then prove beyond a reasonable doubt that the defendant intended to steal the property.
 Intent to steal means the defendant intended to permanently take the property from the store without the store’s consent.

-The last element the prosecution must prove is the collective value of the property in question.
-If the value was $1,000 or more, the charge is First Degree Retail Fraud, a felony, and the defendant can receive a sentence in prison.
+If the value of the property allegedly stolen was $1,000 or more, the charge is First Degree Retail Fraud, a felony, and the defendant can receive a sentence in prison.
 If the value was $200 or more, but less than $1,000, the offense is Second Degree Retail Fraud, a misdemeanor that is punishable by a maximum sentence of 1 year in jail.
 Finally, if the value is less than $200, the offense is Retail Fraud Third Degree, and the maximum possible sentence is up to 93 days in jail.

-throughout Michigan.
-We understand that a conviction for retail fraud can be life-changing in a tragic way, and everything humanly possible must be done to get a charge dismissed
+Just because someone is charged, does NOT mean that he or she must be convicted.
+There are ways an experienced lawyer can help their client avoid a conviction and jail.
+The Retail Fraud Defense Lawyers with LEWIS & DICKSTEIN, P.L.L.C. have handled more than a thousand retail fraud cases in district and circuit courts throughout Michigan.
+We understand that a conviction for retail fraud can be life-changing in a tragic way, and everything humanly possible must be done to get a charge dismissed or reduced when possible.

 Will You Have to do Jail or Prison Time?